 One of my favorite teaching experiences is seeing a person have a big “Aha!” moment.
-The shout of surprise, the uncontrollable laughter, the exaggerated body language, the light in the eyes.
-It might come in an improv, public speaking, or creative writing workshop, but there’s nothing quite as rewarding as playing a part in someone’s epiphany.
+The shout of surprise, the uncontrollable laughter, the animated body language, the light in the eyes.
+It might come in an improv, public speaking, or creative writing workshop, or a team-building session.
+But there’s nothing quite as rewarding as playing a part in someone’s epiphany.

-But as exciting as these grand realizations are, they’re not necessarily the events that have the biggest impact.
-Often the most enduring changes come from incidents that may not seem significant at the time, but that lead to big things down the line.
+However, as exciting as these grand realizations are, they’re not necessarily the events that have the biggest impact.
+In fact, the most enduring life changes often come from incidents that may not seem significant at the time, but can lead to big things down the line.

 Life-changing little moments

 It reminds me of a conversation I had about 20 years ago, back when I was sharing a basement suite at 859 West 17th in Vancouver with a couple of friends.

 One day, I was chatting with my roomie Girish, and he was asking me about something I had done recently, a date, a movie, an art exhibit… I don’t remember exactly.
 But I do remember giving it a middling review, saying “Well, it didn’t change my life”.
 Which was a thing I said occasionally to describe these type of circumstances.